AustinHCopley/golfbot/README.md

 # golfbot

-using browser automation to test a golfing tee time sign up system
+using browser automation with selenium to test a golfing tee time sign up system

+use google chrome, safari webdriver was not functioning properly in testing

+must have account already signed in